Trump is guilty. It won't matter at all this election.

 Now that Trump has been found guilty, the next step is sentencing, which Judge Juan Merchan has set for July 11 – just days ahead of the Republican National Convention in Milwaukee.

-Matthew Schneider, former Michigan U.S. Attorney who was appointed by Trump, doesn’t anticipate the guilty verdict will change much about how Trump campaigns on the criminal prosecution.
+Matthew Schneider, a former Michigan U.S. attorney appointed by Trump, doesn’t anticipate the guilty verdict will change much about how Trump campaigns on the criminal prosecution.

 “His position was, this is an unfair prosecution, and after it’ll just be adding a line to that,” Schneider said.
 “It will be, this is an unfair prosecution and we’re appealing.”